-Professional indemnity and public liability insurances were provided by the NPA with an expiry of 30 September 2019.
+Professional indemnity and public liability insurances were in place.

 RP records were maintained appropriately in a log.
-The incorrect RP certificate was displayed when the inspector entered the pharmacy.
-This was promptly rectified when highlighted to the RP.
+The correct RP certificate was displayed.
 Records of emergency supplies and private prescriptions were held in a book and were in order.
-Records of the supply of unlicensed specials medicines were kept and certificates of conformity contained the details of to whom the product had been supplied.
+Records of the supply of unlicensed specials medicines were kept for one month in the pharmacy and were then removed by the owners to be stored at head office in a different county.
+Two certificates of conformity were seen and contained the details of to whom the product had been supplied.
+Prescriptions were also removed monthly to be processed for month end.
+A dispenser said that if details of prescriptions or specials records were required, head office would scan and email them through to the pharmacy.
 Controlled drug (CD) registers were maintained as required by law.
 Balance checks were completed weekly.
-A random stock balance check of Palexia 50mg tablets was accurate.
+A random stock balance check of MST Continus 5mg tablets was accurate.
 Patient returns were recorded in a separate register and were destroyed promptly, and records were kept with two signatures.